oprah and i go way back.

 fast forward: the custody battle ended, there was peace in the land, i was growing my little cottage industry and raising three very cute, very little children and also teaching myself marketing 101…spot mentions in town & country, house & garden, instyle…pretty cool!

-this one day, i was standing atop a teetering very tall stool, festooning the kitchen with crepe paper for noel’s 9th birthday party. i mean, imminent party…the guests were due within hours. of course, the phone rang, and i managed to reach it (this, children, was the time before the 24/7 use of a cellular telephone), thankfully the cord was so stretched out, i could continue the decorating at the same time.
+one sunny autumn day, i was standing atop a teetering kitchen stool, festooning the house with crepe paper for my son’s 9th birthday party. i mean, imminent party…the guests were due within hours. of course, the phone rang, and i managed to reach it (this, children, was the time before the 24/7 use of a cellular telephone), thankfully the cord was so stretched out, i could continue the decorating at the same time.

 it was oprah calling.

 well, okay, it wasn’t oprah. but it was her people. one of her people. the funny thing was, i wasn’t surprised. others probably would have fallen off of the teeteringly tall stool, or dropped the phone, or some other calamitous activity that one does when shocked. instead, i remember thinking, “oh, it’s today that she’s calling.” remember: that dream convinced me that it was only a matter of time. guess it was now.